 “Formal education must change.
 It needs to be brought into closer alignment with the world as it actually is, into closer harmony with the way human beings actually learn and thrive.”

-- Sal Khan, Founder and CEO, Kahn Academy
+– Sal Khan, Founder and CEO of Khan Academy

-Please see the appendix for our Reimagine Higher Education framework.
+Please see the appendix for a fulsome description of our Higher Education Reimagined framework.
 The appendix specifies objectives, descriptions, governance, and funding sources for these 3 pillars.
 It also describes how the pillars interact.

 Scott Galloway, an NYU business professor, author, and entrepreneur believes higher education is ripe for disruption.
 In his book, Post Corona, From Crisis To Opportunity, he said: